psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected a bug in multi-fuel thermal units associated to combined cycle plants.
 * Corrected a bug in the secondary spinning reserve assignation (downward) of batteries.
 * Corrected a bug in the minimum coupling generation of combined cycle plants.
+* Corrected a bug in the renewable generation constraint screen.
+* Corrected a bug in the graphical interface associated with new versions of input data files.
+* Corrected a bug in the data acquisition of sum of circuit flow constraint.

 # Version 5.26